Overview

 Estimator

-The Electrical Construction and Maintenance program at Mitchell Technical College is a sequence of courses designed to provide basic training in maintenance and new construction wiring—in both residential and commercial buildings.
+The Electrical Construction and Maintenance program at Mitchell Technical College is designed to provide basic training in maintenance and new construction wiring—in both residential and commercial buildings.
 The program emphasizes a combination of theory and practical application necessary for successful employment.
 Additional coursework includes fiber optic and data cabling as well as programmable logic controls.

 The program begins with a review of basic math as it relates to the electrical trade and an introduction to hand tools, materials, basic electrical resistive theory, wire sizing, circuit construction and troubleshooting.
 The program continues with basic through advanced motor controls, motor theory and maintenance, installation and maintenance of equipment, blueprint reading, estimating, electrical codes and instruction in job-seeking skills.